GypsyDangerous/Python-Neural-Network/README.md

 - [x] add more activation functions
 - [ ] add functionality for mini batch training
 - [x] run this network on MNIST or similiar dataset [here](https://github.com/GypsyDangerous/MNIST-digit-classifier)
-- [ ] add a recurent neural network and convolutional neural network

 ## Credits and links to learn more